-As this Committee is aware, this decade has been marked by escalating concerns about the threat of weapons of mass destruction.
-At first, discussions about the implications of this threat and its possible scenarios were confined primarily to those in the military, diplomatic, law enforcement and intelligence communities and to those concerned with arms reduction issues.
+A Presidential Decision Directive in June 1995 provided for a broad mobilization within federal agencies to begin to counter the threat; substantial special funding was provided in the 1997 Defense Against Weapons of Mass Destruction Act.
+However, discussions about the implications of this threat and its possible scenarios were confined primarily to those in the military, diplomatic, law enforcement and intelligence communities and to those concerned with arms reduction issues.
 Only recently have the civilian medical and public health communities begun to be engaged in examining the practical challenges posed by this threat.